simeonlin/qute-blog/README.md

 ## Setup of the Keys for the JWT Part
 During the Start of the Service, a key-pair for the authentification with the JWT-session-token is generated.
-Don't use this approach in productive Environment with scaling.
+Don't use this approach in productive Environment with scaling. :-)

 ## Start in Dev-Mode
 To get the app running in dev-mode, simply execute:
-(Warning: Special Quarkus-Branch for Renard should be builded according https://github.com/quarkiverse/quarkus-renarde)
+(**Warning**: Special Quarkus-Branch and Quarkus Renard should be builded according https://github.com/quarkiverse/quarkus-renarde)

     ./mvnw quarkus:dev